 6. Printing Costs Too Much

-The initial cost of a printer, whether you lease or buy, can feel like a big investment.
+The initial cost of a printer, whether you lease or buy a copier, can feel like a big investment.
 However, it’s the ongoing costs that can add up.
 Regular maintenance, paper, and toner really add up!
 Luckily, there are a few ways you can minimize your costs.

 First, check your default settings to ensure they are set to the lowest quality, often called duplex or draft printing.
 You can also make sure the default is black-and-white.
 Unless your team is printing public- or client-facing documents, black-and-white default settings will save money on expensive color toner.